-We support new employees to settle in through various activities.
-The encouragement of career development for all staff is one of the University's values and we put this into practice through various services and initiatives.
-Our Personal and Professional Development Department provides development opportunities and courses for all University employees.
-These include face-toface sessions, online learning modules and webinars.
-Employees may also apply for financial support to undertake training that will lead to a qualification.
+We support new employees to settle in through various activities as well as supporting their professional and career development on an ongoing basis.
+Our Personal and Professional Development (PPD) team provide development opportunities for all University employees, including face-to-face sessions, online learning modules and webinars.
+All employees also have unlimited access to LinkedIn Learning to support their development.
+Both new and existing employees can undertake funded Apprenticeships, which lead to a range of vocational and professional qualifications.
 We offer reduced staff fees for University of Cambridge graduate courses and the opportunity to attend lectures and seminars held by University departments and institutions.
-Apprenticeship programmes are also available to support employees to develop their skills, experience and qualifications.
+A range of University training providers also offer specialist learning and development in their own areas e.g. teaching and learning, digital literacy, finance, health and wellbeing, safety.